emmajanedrews/base-template/_posts/2018-03-19-are-you-ready-to-join-our-team-and-pursue-a-career-in-real-estate.md

 youtube_code: 'https://youtu.be/sPZwV07t-jo'
 ---

-{% include youtube.html %}<br><br>I’ve got some very exciting news: The Wicker Homes Group is hiring!<br><br>We’re looking for two people who are enthusiastic about seeking a career in real estate.
+{% include youtube.html %}<br>I’ve got some very exciting news: The Wicker Homes Group is hiring!<br><br>We’re looking for two people who are enthusiastic about seeking a career in real estate.
 If hired, you would be mentored by me, personally.
 As a 30-year veteran of the business, I have a lot to offer new agents.

 {% include pullquote.html %}